What’s new in Zope 4.0¶

 The Python 3 support currently covers the core dependencies shipped with Zope and is limited to the new WSGI based publisher.
 The new external ZServer project is currently limited to Python 2.7 compatibility and likely to stay that way.

-Python 3 support is also only offered for new installations of Zope, as there is so far no database migration tool in place.
+Python 3 support is mainly offered for new installations of Zope, as there is so far only an experimental database migration tool in place, see zodb.py3migrate.

 Recommended WSGI setup¶